firebolt-db/godocs/docs/API-reference/using-async-queries.md

 ## Submit a query

+Submitting a query through a Firebolt drivers and SDKs have similar formats.
+The following code example shows how to submit an asynchronous query using the [Python SDK]({% link Guides/developing-with-firebolt/connecting-with-Python.md %}).
+For other languages, consult the specific driver for details:

 The following code example establishes a connection to a Firebolt database using a service account, submits an asynchronous `INSERT` statement that groups generated numbers, periodically checks its run status, and then retrieves the row count from the `example` table:

 ```python